-The Best Practices standards were carefully developed by Texas law enforcement professionals and cover all aspects of law enforcement operations including investigative operations, property and evidence management, protection of citizen rights, and use of force.
+Texas law enforcement professionals carefully developed the 173 Texas Law Enforcement Best Practices, which cover all aspects of law enforcement operations including investigative operations, property and evidence management, protection of citizen rights and use of force.

 Initiated in 2006, the TPCAF Best Practices Accreditation Program is a voluntary program for law enforcement agencies.
 Every four years, the program requires an agency to conduct a critical self-review of its policies, procedures, facilities and operations, and to prepare proofs of compliance for each applicable Best Practice.
 Annual reports are submitted for years between formal on-site visits.

 In 2011, CID was the 47th law enforcement entity in the state to be “Recognized” and the first among state law enforcement agencies.
 CID was then re-recognized in 2015, 2019, and 2023.